Politics of West Bengal

-Politics in West Bengal is dominated by the following major political parties: the All India Trinamool Congress, the Bharatiya Janata Party, the Communist Party of India (Marxist), and the Indian National Congress.
+Politics in West Bengal is dominated by the following major political parties: the All India Trinamool Congress, the Communist Party of India (Marxist), the Bharatiya Janata Party and the Indian National Congress.
 For many decades, the state underwent gruesome and terrible political violence.
+Since the 2011 West Bengal Legislative Assembly election, it has been governed by the Trinamool Congress party.
+Previously, it was ruled by Left Front led by the Communist Party of India (Marxist) for over three decades.

 Government

 West Bengal is governed through a parliamentary system of representative democracy, a feature the state shares with other Indian states.
 Universal suffrage is granted to residents.
 There are two branches of government.
 The legislature, the West Bengal Legislative Assembly, consists of elected members and special office bearers such as the Speaker and Deputy Speaker, who are elected by the members.
 Assembly meetings are presided over by the Speaker or the Deputy Speaker in the Speaker's absence.
 The judiciary is composed of the Calcutta High Court and a system of lower courts.
 Executive authority is vested in the Council of Ministers headed by the Chief Minister although the titular head of government is the Governor.
 The Governor is the head of state appointed by the President of India.
 The leader of the party or coalition with a majority in the Legislative Assembly is appointed as the Chief Minister by the Governor, and the Council of Ministers are appointed by the Governor on the advice of the Chief Minister.
 The Council of Ministers reports to the Legislative Assembly.
-The Assembly is unicameral with 295 Members of the Legislative Assembly, or MLAs, including one nominated from the Anglo-Indian community.
+The Assembly is unicameral with 294 Members of the Legislative Assembly, or MLAs,.
 Terms of office run for five years, unless the Assembly is dissolved prior to the completion of the term.
 Auxiliary authorities known as panchayats, for which local body elections are regularly held, govern local affairs.
 The state contributes 42 seats to the Lok Sabha and 16 seats to the Rajya Sabha of the Indian Parliament.